Distinguish the environmental effects and modified theory of gravity with multiple massive black-hole binaries: Introduction

-Although the best source to constrain the environment effects is the binaries with large mass ratios\cite{Zhao:2024bpp}, we will focus on \acp{MBHB} with higher certainties in this work.
+Although the best source to constrain the environmental effects is the binaries with large mass ratios\cite{Zhao:2024bpp,Rahman:2023sof}, but the expected detection number of the extreme mass-ratio inspirals in some pessimistic models is almost zero.
+So we will focus on \acp{MBHB} in this work, since we could detect a few events even in the most pessimistic model.
 The phase correction due to the environment effect can be expressed in the \ac{ppE} formalism \cite{Yunes:2009ke,ppewv}, which is a parameterized framework to describe the deviation from \ac{GR} on \acp{GW}.
-For both the dynamical friction of dark matter spike with power index $\gamma=\frac{3}{2}$ and the varying-G theory, the phase correction are all introduce at $-4$ PN order.
+For the dynamical friction of dark matter spike with a power-law density distribution for which the power index is $\gamma=\frac{3}{2}$ and the varying-G theory, the phase corrections are both introduced at $-4$ PN order.
 Thus the existence of dark matter may cause false positive result on the varying of gravitational constant.
+Although the chosen value of $\gamma$ exceeds the physical range given by \cite{dmagc}, but the degenerate with other modified theories of gravity at a different PN order may also happen.

-However, the varying rate of the gravitational constant should be a constant for all the sources, while the property of the dark matter surrounding each sources could be different.
+However, the varying rate of the gravitational constant should be a constant for all the sources, while the property of the dark matter surrounding each source could be different.
 With a single event, it will be difficult to distinguish these two effects.
 But with multiple events, if the deviation is caused by the varying of $G$, we will get a consistent result on the posteriors of $\dot G$.
-On the other hand, if the deviation is cause by \ac{DF} and we misinterpret it as the varying-G theory, we will get a disperse result on the posteriors.
+On the other hand, if the deviation is caused by \ac{DF} and we misinterpret it as the varying-G theory, we will get a disperse result on the posteriors.
 Thus by analyzing the dispersion of the posteriors, we can distinguish these two effects.